-Alternative energy has attained a position of heightened awareness due to the high cost of oil over the past few years as well as the world wide concern over the carbon footprint left from the pollution of fossil fuel use and global warming.
+Alternative energy has attained a position of heightened awareness due to the high cost of oil over the past few years as well as the world wide concern over the carbon footprint left from the pollution of fossil fuel use and global warming and security concerns regarding the safety and reliability of foreign energy sources.
 Still, widespread adoption and installation of alternative energy sources, like solar and wind, require a financial subsidy or feed-in tariff to make them competitive with fossil fuels for the medium term.
 The German market has enjoyed a robust solar installation market for several years due to a well thought out feed-in tariff structure provided by its Government.
 Following that lead, Spain put in a feed-in tariff which led to a boom in wind and solar installations.
-Other European countries like Italy, Greece, Portugal and France have followed suit allowing their countries to benefit from greener energy sources while lowering their dependence on fossil fuels.
+Other European countries like Italy, Portugal, France, and Greece have followed suit allowing their countries to benefit from greener energy sources while lowering their dependence on fossil fuels.
 China has announced and is working out the details of a huge solar installation program.
-Canada is moving rapidly into the solar arena with a multi-structured feed-in tariff to address grid field applications as well as commercial and residential rooftops.
-Where the United States has been active with solar and wind for several years with a combination of State and Federal subsidies, the installed base is still relatively low.
-With the stimulus package put in place in early 2009 and the government's work to support manufacturing and jobs creation, solar activity in the United States is increasing.
+Canada is moving rapidly into the solar arena with a multi-structured feed-in tariff, one of the world's highest, to address grid field applications as well as commercial and residential rooftops.
+The United States has begun to become more active with solar and wind over the past several years with a combination of State and Federal subsidies beginning to be enacted.
+Currently, the installed base is still relatively low, but is steadily growing.
+With the U.S. stimulus package put in place in early 2009 and the government's work to support manufacturing and jobs creation, solar activity in the United States is increasing.
 The relative size of planned and quoted installations demonstrates that a huge growth cycle is starting.
-We have seen the average selling price ("ASP") of top quality silicon solar panels drop from \$4.50 per watt in early 2008 to \$1.65-2.00 per watt today, which aids greatly in the adoption of solar and demonstrates its ability to approach grid parity with other fossil fuels.
+We have seen the average selling price ("ASP") of top quality silicon solar panels drop from \$4.50 per watt in early 2008 to \$1.65-1.80 per watt today with stability expected through 2010.
+This aids greatly in the adoption of solar and demonstrates its ability to approach grid parity with other fossil fuels.
 The lower ASP is a direct result of the large production volume providing the necessary economies of scale, like any other product.
 Ultimately, the goal is for solar power to be competitive on its own merit, without any subsidy.

-HCPV, being a new technology, is going through a learning curve which was travelled by conventional silicon panels many years ago.
-However, HCPV have a much higher production efficiency potential which should stimulate a higher level of product acceptance over time.
+HCPV, being a new technology, is going through the same learning curve which was travelled by conventional silicon panels many years ago as well as thin film panels most recently.
+However, HCPV panels have a much higher production efficiency potential which should stimulate a higher level of product acceptance over time.
 In 2009, OPEL installed its first fully operational and revenue producing HCPV solar grid field in Spain.
-This grid field is now producing electricity and collecting a Spanish feedin tariff of 0.281 Euro per kWh produced over the next 25 years.
+This grid field is now producing electricity and entitled to a Spanish feed-in tariff of 0.281 Euro per kWh produced, and paid to the owner, over the next 25 years.
 This installation has allowed OPEL to show potential customers a working solar grid field of its HCPV solar panels, to demonstrate their functionality and output as compared to silicon based solar panels, which are more prevalent in the industry.
-This has led to two additional orders for 1MW installations in Portugal and France, both starting later in 2010.
+This has led to two additional orders for 1MW installations from companies in Portugal and France, both will start later in 2010.
 Both customers have the desire and financial ability to build much larger installations with HCPV in the future.
-OPEL is confident that HCPV will be the next big solar application.
+OPEL is confident that HCPV will be the next big solar application for areas of high solar irradiance.